Masked Imitation Learning: Discovering Environment-Invariant Modalities in Multimodal Demonstrations: Experiments

 We evaluate MIL for imitation learning in two simulated robotic control tasks and on a multimodal dataset collected on a Franka Panda arm.
 We compare MIL with several baselines and ablations including BC-NoMask (vanilla BC using all the modalities), MaskDropout (the policy is learned with random dropout on the mask), MaskAverage (average performance of policies learned with randomly selected but fixed masks), OracleMask (a manually selected mask by oracle/designer), ContinuousMask (a continuous/non-binary mask is learned altogether with the policy net using SGD), and MIL with online evaluation (allowing interactions with the validation environment).

 \textbf{Reacher} is a MuJoCo-based task where an agent with a two-link arm needs to reach a specified target location in 2 dimensional space.
 We create two experiment settings in this environment.
-1) In the first setting, as shown in Fig.~\ref{fig:reacher}, we divided the 2D space into 2 different regions for sampling the target such that train and validation/testing environments have their own target distribution. \ul{The input modalities are the angle between two links, the angle between the first link and the target, the distance between the target and the center, the angular velocities of the first and second links, and the target position in the Cartesian coordinate system}.
+1) In the first setting, as shown in Fig.~\ref{fig:reacher}, we divided the 2D space into 2 different regions for sampling the target such that train and validation/testing environments have their own target distribution. \ul{The 5 input modalities are the angle between two links, the angle between the first link and the target, the distance between the target and the center, the angular velocities of the first and second links, and the target position in the Cartesian coordinate system}.
 Here, we expect that the model may overfit to the target position in the Cartesian coordinate system, which has a distribution shift from the top half to the bottom half.
-2) In the second setting, \ul{the input modalities include the rendered RGB image and the original states in Reacher: the angular velocities of the first and second links, the target position in the Cartesian coordinate system and the relative location of the fingertip and the target}.
+2) In the second setting, \ul{the 4 input modalities include the rendered RGB image and the low-dimensional states in Reacher (the angular velocities of the first and second links, the target position and the relative location of the fingertip and the target).}

 The results in this task domain are presented in Fig.~\ref{fig:reacher_results}, in which MIL outperforms baseline methods in both settings.
-MIL reaches a higher reward once it learned to mask out the extraneous modalitie (the target position in the Cartesian space for the first setting and the image for the second setting).
-Hence, the reward gain suddenly increases at a particular epoch.
-In this task, we also verify that redundant modalities --- modalities containing the exact same information as existing ones or that can be derived from existing ones --- do not influence the performance of the learned policy.
+MIL reaches a higher reward once it learned to mask out the extraneous modalities (the Cartesian target position for the first setting and the image for the second setting).
+In this task, we also verify that \textit{redundant modalities} --- modalities containing the exact same information as existing ones or that can be derived from existing ones --- do not influence the performance of the learned policy.